birddograbbit/Magic8-Companion/docs/MIGRATION_STATUS_REPORT.md

 **Date**: June 17, 2025
 **Branch**: `feature/enhanced-gamma-migration`
-**Status**: Migration Complete - Ready for Testing
+**Status**: Migration Complete - Testing in Progress

 ## Executive Summary

 The Enhanced Gamma Exposure (GEX) functionality has been successfully migrated from MLOptionTrading to Magic8-Companion.
 All configuration issues have been resolved, and the system is ready for comprehensive testing.
+The logs directory issue has been fixed.

 ## Completed Work